Precise Revision Rhinoplasty for Crooked Nose and Columella Asymmetry

 9 months ago: Autologous rib cartilage + silicone implant surgery

-Loose, mobile silicone implant
+A loose, mobile silicone implant

 Asymmetric nasal bones

-Deviated nasal bridge
+A deviated nasal bridge

-Correct nasal deviation
+Correct overall nasal deviation

-Resolve implant mobility
+Eliminate implant mobility

 Structural Reconstruction

-Lateral osteotomy to correct asymmetrical nasal bones
+Lateral osteotomy to fix nasal bone asymmetry

 Removal of the previous silicone implant